Reference for API Gateway custom policies

 Section 3: Resource

-The Resource element specifies one or more objects that the statement covers.
-In API Gateway, you can specify an API group, throttling policy, and application in the Resource element.
-The parameters in the Resource element must be specified in the following format:
+The Resource element specifies the objects that a statement covers.
+In API Gateway, you can specify API groups, throttling policies, and applications.
+Use the following format:

 acs:<service-name>:<region>:<account-id>:<relative-id>